prakashknaikade/3D_CV_DL_Basics/README.md

 # Basics-of-Deep-Learning-and-CV

-In this repo I implement basic deep learning and computer vision techniques for learning purpose.
+In this repo I implement basic deep learning, computer vision (CV), graphics and 3DCV techniques for learning purpose.